jvani/PUI2016_jmv423/HW1_jmv423/README.md

 1. Created a repo and file.
 2. Fixed merge conflict.
-3. Forked repos from Ben Miller & Ian Wright.
+3. Forked repos from Ben Miller, Ian Wright, and Ian Stuart.
 4. Merged both of their pull requests into my file.

 ###Assignment 2: Set up environmental variable and alias